 Being put on the waitlist/alternate candidate doesn't mean you're out of the race.
 Waitlists do move and seats free up.
 Your first move should be to send a letter of intent to the school.
-You

-I would advise that you send it to the director of admissions, the dean, your interviewers, and the school's general admissions email.
+You want to first thank the admission's committee for continuing to consider you as a candidate for their class.
+Then you want to tell them why you want to go to this school and why you're a great fit for each other.
+The letter should be a couple paragraphs at most; get to the point, but at the same time speak highly of their program.
+When you send the letter of intent, I would advise that you send it to the director of admissions, the dean, your interviewers, and the school's general admissions email.
 They all play an important part in the final decisions.
 The next day, you can call the school directly and follow up with them.
 You want to follow up with the school every few weeks and try to have new information for them at every contact point.
 Let's take the following scenario for example: